tsukada-cs/pyfld/README.md

 x1, y1, x2, y2 = np.array(segments).T
 ```

 If the `img` is already binarized, set `canny_aperture_size=0`.
-Then, the Canny method is not used, and edge detection is performed directly on the input image.
+Then, the Canny method is not used, and line segment detection is performed directly on the input image.

 Example of line segment visualization: